 Prepare to be astonished should you attend a production by the creative team at Fascinating Lies.
 I highly recommend it.
 Their second Adelaide Fringe offering, Subconscious, will be showing between 6 – 8 March, and 12 – 18 March at the Noel Lothian Hall, Adelaide Botanic Gardens.

 This was a refined and sophisticated show led by a talented presenter.
-Redden held his audience as skillfully as a deck of cards.
+Redden held his audience as skilfully as a deck of cards.

 Reviewed performance: 18 February 2018